mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 “Increase signal chain gain just to the point where the noise of the last stage before the ADC is a bit higher than the ADC noise… then **STOP**.
 Don’t bother increasing the signal chain gain any more - you’re just amplifying noise, and decreasing the allowable range of inputs”

 This runs counter to historical advice to “fill” the ADC’s input range.
-There may be benefit to using more of an ADC’s input range IF there are steps or discontinuities in the ADC’s transfer function, but for “well behaved” ADCs (most sigma delta ADCs and modern, high-resolution SAR ADCs), optimizing by noise is the preferred approach.
+There may be benefit to using more of an ADC’s input range IF there are steps or discontinuities in the ADC’s transfer function, but for “well behaved” ADCs (most sigma delta ADCs and modern, high-resolution Successive Approximation Register(SAR) ADCs), optimizing by noise is the preferred approach.

 Measuring ADC filter response